yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 0. Before starting

-📝 To reproduce the code in this article, you must [prepare your development environment using our Getting Started article](https://platform.uno/docs/articles/get-started.html).
+📝 To reproduce the code in this article, you must [prepare development environment using Uno's _Getting Started_ article](https://platform.uno/docs/articles/get-started.html).

 ## 1. Create the projects

-🎯 This section is very similar to the [_Getting Started_ tutorial in the official documentation](https://platform.uno/docs/articles/getting-started-tutorial-1.html).
+🎯 This section is very similar to the [Creating an app - Tutorial](https://platform.uno/docs/articles/getting-started-tutorial-1.html) in the official documentation.

 1. Start **Visual Studio 2019**
 2. Click `Create a new project`